 Allergy Test Before Applying

 The warning about allergy and/or strand testing is there for a reason.
 Many people have had moderate to severe allergic reactions by the chemicals in certain hair dyes.
 Always read the label before purchasing to see if you have had a prior reaction to any of the ingredients listed.
 Also, there are many horror stories of those who have used a hair color that has turned out other than the intended color.
-It is always wise to test a small section or a strand of hair before committing to a color.
+It is always wise to test a small section or a strand of hair before committing to a color, whether you use an all-natural henna hair dye or some mass-market stuff.

 Don’t Forget The Gloves